JSBmanD/docs/pages/deep-linked-ads/google-ads-setup.md

 To import your app conversion data as measured by the Branch SDK, please follow Google's <notranslate>**[Track app conversion with third-party analytics providers](https://support.google.com/google-ads/answer/7382633)**</notranslate>.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Include in Conversions"
+  "title": "Include in Conversions",
-	For any **first open** event conversions, please ensure you've marked `Include in Conversions` to `YES`.
+  "body": "For any **first open** event conversions, please ensure you've marked `Include in Conversions` to `YES`.
 Doing so includes the `first open` conversion action’s data in your `Conversions` reporting column in Google Ads.
-This is important as Branch reports `first open` events to Google Ads, whereas Google Ads reports on app installs.
+This is important as Branch reports `first open` events to Google Ads, whereas Google Ads reports on app installs."
+}
+[/block]

 For more information, please refer to Google's [About the "Include in 'Conversions'" setting](https://support.google.com/google-ads/answer/4677036?hl=en&co=ADWORDS.IsAWNCustomer%3Dtrue&oco=0).